 I was eager for a solo vacation – a place to escape from work, laundry, grocery shopping and the piles of dust looming in my apartment.
 Single women don’t usually travel alone, but for me it’s a rite of passage – a time to get back in touch with my mind and body at the spa, workout on my schedule, order room service and enjoy free HBO.
 I hopped a cheap flight to Fort Lauderdale, hired a car to Miami and started my solo vacation.

-There are a few things to consider when planning a solo getaway:
+A few things to consider when planning a solo getaway

 My Miami trip started at the Mandarin Oriental in Brickell Key, Miami.
 Since it was a single woman’s solo escape, I wanted something off South Beach, away from the chaos and commotion that takes place on Ocean Drive.
 Brickell Key is a 1.3-mile island off downtown Miami and accessible by car, but only a few minutes cab ride from the downtown Miami restaurants.
 All the rooms at the Mandarin Miami have balconies or terraces with sea and city views, which makes watching the sunrise over Miami with a hot cup of coffee an easy way to start the morning.
 Rooms at the Mandarin start at $249, but consider one of the seasonal packages the hotel offers and you’ll save money on spa treatments and dining.